 - Statistics: Statistical analysis of spreadsheet data, t-tests, Wilcoxon tests, comparison of groups, method comparison, ROC curve analysis, etc.

 - Graphs: Statistical graphs, Kaplan-Meier survival curve, Control chart

 - Tests: Statistical tests on tabulated or summarized data (useful when you do not have the raw data available in the spreadsheet): difference between means, standard deviations, percentages, correlation coefficients, relative risk, odds ratio

-- Sampling: Calculation of sample sizes
+- Sample size: Calculation of sample sizes

 - Window: Rearrange windows or activate a specific window